phasorpy/phasorpy/README.md

 PhasorPy is a community-maintained project.
 [Contributions](https://www.phasorpy.org/stable/contributing.html)
-in the form of bug reports, bug fixes, documentation, and enhancement proposals are welcome.
+in the form of bug reports, bug fixes, feature implementations, documentation, datasets, and enhancement proposals are welcome.

 The development of the PhasorPy library is supported by the [Chan Zuckerberg Initiative](https://chanzuckerberg.com/eoss/proposals/phasorpy-a-python-library-for-phasor-analysis-of-flim-and-spectral-imaging).